Skip to Content

 While it’s true that gambling steals the show, many don’t realize though that there is plenty to do outside of gambling both at and near the resort.

-Flamingo’s GoPool – Photo Courtesy of Caesars Entertainment
+Courtesy Caesars Entertainment

-Check out Piff: You may have seen Piff the Magic Dragon and his dog Mr. Piffles, the first magic performing Chihuahua, on America’s Got Talent.
-They now perform their sarcastic, hilarious, brand of magic at Flamingo in Las Vegas.
-As a popular show, I’d recommend snagging tickets in advance.
+Check out Piff: You may have seen Piff the Magic Dragon and his dog Mr. Piffles, the first magic-performing Chihuahua, on America’s Got Talent.
+They now perform their sarcastic, hilarious brand of magic at Flamingo in Las Vegas.

 Piff poses with Mr. Piffles the dog